SeanFirth/BinarySearch/README.md

 Which leaves us with the result of 9, as 10>9, so it must fall to the other value.

+It is more efficient than a linear search, as that would check every element in the array for the target value until it finds it - which is inefficient and slow compared to a binary search.

 Below is the explanation of how this search is implemented in C#

 ## Code in full